ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

         public DbSet<Student> Students { get; set; }
     }
 ````
-If you have multiple classes inheriting from DbContext in your solution, make sure add the DbConfigurationType attribute to all of them.
+If you have multiple classes inheriting from DbContext in your solution, add the DbConfigurationType attribute to all of them.

 Or you can use the SetConfiguration method before any data access calls:
 ````csharp